Windows OS Hub

 Get-VpnConnection

-Make sure that SplitTunneling for the connection is disabled (SplitTunneling: False).
+Make sure that the SplitTunneling option is disabled for your connection (SplitTunneling: False).

 Get-VpnConnection - set SplitTunneling

-To enable SplitTunneling, specify the name of your VPN connection:
+To enable SplitTunneling, copy the name of your VPN connection and run the command:

 Set-VpnConnection –name vpn.woshub.com -SplitTunneling $true